TUBECOUNTThe YouTube Views Gameabout

 Your eye

-Your calibration stat is the geometric mean of your first-sight misses — "2.1× off" means your cold reads are typically ~2× from the truth.
+Your calibration stat is the geometric mean of your first-sight misses — "2.1× off" means your first guesses are typically ~2× from the truth.
 It's the golf handicap of YouTube literacy.
-Everything saves to your browser.
-No accounts.
+Everything saves to your browser — no account needed.
+Guests play under a random name (you'll see yours on the home screen); signing in with Google puts your real first name on the daily board and syncs stats across devices.

 The numbers